-1.13.1 Testing Approach
+7.3.2 Testing Approach

-The functional specification was the starting point for the identification of which interfaces and which functions need to be tested.
+The evaluators took the functional specification as starting point for the identification of which interfaces and which functions need to be tested.
 Based on the more detailed knowledge of the high-level design some tests are included additionally.

-A number of publicly available scanners for obvious vulnerabilities were applied.
+The evaluators applied a number of publicly available scanners for obvious vulnerabilities.